CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

     return 0;
 }
 ```
-Here's another utiliy function to make up for C's lack of a builtin equivalent to, say, Java's `substring()`:
+Here's another utiliy function to make up for C's lack of a builtin equivalent to, say, Java's `subString()`:
 ```c
 /**
  * @brief utility function to create a subString